grisov/quickDictionary/addon/doc/en/index.md

 ## Change log

 ### Version 2.1.5
+* the add-on has been tested for compatibility with NVDA 2022.1;
 * the source code is significantly optimized and added MyPy type hints;
 * the add-on is adapted to support Python versions 3.7 and 3.8;
 * fixed formatting errors in Markdown files;